School without Barriers

 The Programme Includes

-- bursary in the amount equal to the tuition fees for the whole course of study
+- bursary in the amount of 90% of the tuition fees for the whole course of study (student who was granted the bursary shall pay only 10% of the total sum of tuition fees per academic year)

 - barrier-free study environment in MUP buildings